wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    ### Create KQL database

 1. Click "+ New", then "KQL database" from the dropdown.
-1. For KQL Database name, include your project name and date:
+1. PROTIP: For KQL Database name, include your project name and date:

    <tt>RTA1-KQL-eastus2-231231a</tt>

 1. Click "Create" to see a KQL database page.

-   <a target="_blank" href="https://microsoftlearning.github.io/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.html#create-an-eventstream">HANDS-ON: Create a KQL EventStream</a>
+   The following is my experience trying to follow <a target="_blank" href="https://microsoftlearning.github.io/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.html#create-an-eventstream">HANDS-ON: Create a KQL EventStream</a>

-1. Click "Home" to see the workspace page with these icons:
+1. Click "Home" icon to see the workspace page with these icons:

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1702097886/azure-KQL-workspace-1120x220_icdfho.png"><img alt="azure-KQL-workspace-1120x220.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1702097886/azure-KQL-workspace-1120x220_icdfho.png"></a>